lanl/3_wise_bears/README.md

 1. `python -m src.main` - note the URL to connect, it will probably say ` * Running on http://127.0.0.1:5000`
 2. Connect a web browser to the above address
-3. Select your parameters, initially we'd suggest: GPT-5 mini, no web search, 2 iterations, and the dinosaur extinction problem.
+3. Select your parameters, initially we'd suggest: GPT-5 mini, 2 iterations, and the dinosaur extinction problem.
 4. Press `Launch` button and watch the colored frames under `Agent Output` for outputs.
 In about ~10 minutes a final answer will be provided and a button to download a PDF.